FRickReich/ShutUpAndDrive/README.md

 - [Module Name]
   - Prefabs - Contains Prefabs needed to run the module.
   - Scripts - Scripts, managers and controllers needed to run the module.
+    - Interfaces - Interfaces for module scripts.
+    - Editor - Custom editor inspectors for module.
-  - Scenes - Demo scenes to showcase module functionality.
+  - Demo - Demo scenes to showcase module functionality.
   - States - States used for extended module functionality.
   - Enums - Enumerators used in module.